Install instructions

 How to use Feel with URP?

-• from the Package Manager, import Feel v3.0
+- from the Package Manager, import the latest version of Feel

 Ok and how to use MMF Player with URP volumes then?